 Recognizing How Efficient Your Home Is

-It’s good to know how efficient your home is and where you’re consuming the most energy.
-For example, if your ducts are leaking, it can cause a significant increase in your energy bills and additional wear and tear on your HVAC system as it has to work longer to completely heat or cool your home.
+It’s beneficial to know how efficient your home is and where you’re using the most energy.
+For example, if your ducts are leaking, it could lead to a large increase in your energy bills and additional wear and tear on your HVAC system as it has to stay on longer to properly heat or cool your home.

 Making Energy-Efficient Upgrades

-An energy audit can expose where you need to make energy-efficient upgrades to save on energy and reduce utility bills.
-This may include replacing worn-down weatherstripping or installing a new energy-efficient furnace.
+An energy audit should reveal where you need to make energy-efficient improvements to cut back on energy and lower utility bills.
+This can include replacing old weatherstripping or getting a new energy-efficient furnace.

 Improving Health and Safety

-Permitting air to leak into your home via doors and windows, or because of a lack of insulation can cause unwanted moisture to appear, which could negatively influence your home’s humidity levels or lead to mold.
-This can lead to health problems, particularly for people who have asthma or allergies.
+Allowing air to seep into your home through doors and windows, or as a result of a lack of insulation can cause excessive moisture to build up, which could negatively affect your home’s humidity levels or produce mold.
+This can exacerbate health issues, particularly for people suffering from asthma or allergies.

-Energy-efficient homes are preferred by homebuyers.
-You can sell your home more quickly or for more money by showing prospective buyers that it’s energy efficient.
+Energy-efficient homes are sought after by homebuyers.
+You can sell your home more quickly or for more money by showing potential buyers that it’s energy efficient.

-Although completing an energy audit by yourself might not be as comprehensive as choosing a professional, it’ll offer a broad idea of how energy efficient your home is.
-If you don’t discover any flaws during the DIY test, then you likely don’t need to call in a professional.
-Follow this step-by-step checklist:
+Although completing an energy audit by yourself might not be as comprehensive as choosing a professional, it’ll give you a broad understanding of how energy efficient your home is.
+If you don’t find any problems during the DIY test, then you probably don’t need to call in a professional.
+Try this step-by-step checklist:

-- Examine your HVAC system.
-Broken ducts can lose nearly 20% of conditioned air, contributing to higher energy bills and increased wear and tear on HVAC equipment.
-If you discover leaks, use duct tape to seal them.
-If your HVAC equipment is old and wearing down, upgrading to a new system can save you a significant amount on your energy bills.
-In some cases, it might be better to call a reputable HVAC company to inspect your system.
+• Examine your HVAC system.
+Broken ducts can lose up to 20% of conditioned air, contributing to higher energy bills and excess strain on HVAC equipment.
+If you find leaks, use duct tape to eliminate them.
+If your HVAC equipment is old and inefficient, upgrading to a new system can save you a significant amount on your energy bills.
+In some cases, it is better to call a reputable HVAC company to inspect your system.

-- Look for air leaks.
+• Look for air leaks.
 Air leaks on average can increase your energy bills by 10 to 20%.
-Inside, look for air leaks in areas where there is a draft, including along the edge of flooring and along baseboards and electrical outlets.
+Inside, look for air leaks in areas where you can find a draft, like along the edge of flooring and near baseboards and electrical outlets.
 Outside, you can inspect for air leaks along the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

-- Check the ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are spinning properly, and check for evidence of rot or moisture.
+• Check ventilation.
+Make sure that all of your kitchen and bathroom exhaust fans are working properly, and inspect for evidence of rot or moisture.

 Contact Air Concepts of Middle Georgia for a Professional Energy Audit

-If you would like professional help finding out how energy efficient your heating and cooling equipment is, call the HVAC pros at Air Concepts of Middle Georgia today.
-We’ve proudly serviced the residents of with quality home services for a long time.
-Contact us today to schedule an appointment.
+If you want professional help finding out how energy efficient your heating and cooling equipment is, call the HVAC experts at Air Concepts of Middle Georgia today.
+We’ve proudly served the residents of Milledgeville and Middle Georgia with quality home services for years.
+Contact us today to set up an appointment.